Xbox Game Pass: Launch and expansion (2017-2023)

 Conception of what would become Game Pass came from two areas.
-First was with Phil Spencer taking over for Don Mattrick as the head of the Xbox brand at Microsoft following the troubled launch of the Xbox One in 2013.
-Mattrick had positioned the Xbox One as more of an entertainment hub and not a gaming console, and certain design decisions made prior to launch had to be reverted following negative criticism of this positioning from consumers and the media.
-Spencer, after taking over the Xbox brand, recognized he needed to put the Xbox in a better position as they planned for the next generation of the console, while reinvigorating the team he had with new ideas for this, even if his ideas were risky.
+First was with Phil Spencer, who became head of the Xbox brand following the troubled launch of the Xbox One in 2013.
+Spencer, seeking to improve the brand's image, reinvigorated the Xbox team with new ideas for this, even if his ideas were risky.
 One of the ideas generated during this time was a game rental service, and a project to establish this service was started under the code name Arches.
 As Microsoft progressed, online streaming services like Netflix and Spotify demonstrated successful subscription business models that led Microsoft to transition Arches to also follow a subscription model eventually into Game Pass.
 The concept of Game Pass fit into the larger corporate strategy of Microsoft to push cloud-based services under CEO Satya Nadella.

 The second area involved Rare, a game developer that Microsoft had acquired in 2002.
-During Mattrick's period at Xbox, he had positioned the Kinect motion-sensing peripheral (introduced with the Xbox 360) as a major component of the Xbox environment, and assigned Rare to work on Kinect Sports as a launch title for it, atypical of Rare's typical output.
-According to Rare studio director Craig Duncan, working on Kinect Sports gave them creative ideas for a future game with multiplayer elements, which they initially called "Rare Next" but eventually developed into Sea of Thieves.
+Rare created Sea of Thieves, which grew out from multiplayer ideas they had proposed while developing Kinect Sports for the Xbox One.
 Sea of Thieves was intended as a major test of demonstrating how well Game Pass would be adopted by players and the economics of the system.
 Spencer knew there was strong hesitation from other game publishers and developers on the subscription model, so he made plans to have Game Pass launch using a catalog of older titles, and then bring on Sea of Thieves as Microsoft's first first-party game for the service, on the same day that it would also be available at retail or purchasable through digital storefronts.
 Spencer had told Duncan that even if every player of Sea of Thieves played it through Game Pass and that no retail or downloadable copies were bought, Spencer would still consider that a successful result.